KamzaManyama/KamzaManyama/README.md

 **Market relevance:** Serves the logistics and freight sector, where clients evaluate providers on visible fleet capacity and ease of booking — the site is structured to shorten that decision path.

+**Why I built it:** Logistics is an industry I hadn't designed for before, and I wanted the challenge of presenting a fairly technical, operations-heavy business in a way that's simple and credible to a non-technical client.

 `HTML` `CSS` `JavaScript`

 [View Project](https://tc-van-de-merwe.onrender.com/)